Skip to main content

 Written by María Isabel Zuleta Zapata

-To download your course as a SCORM package, go to the Publish tab > and click on the SCORM/xAPI option.
+To download your course as a SCORM package, go to the Publish button > click on the SCORM/xAPI option.
 Here you can choose between SCORM 1.2, SCORM 2004, and the xAPI package, and whether you want to download it with the dynamic or the manual method.

 With the introduction of Dynamic SCORM, you now have two publishing options from which you can choose: